Meltse Van Coillie

 www.alexschuurbiers.com

 Alex is an audiovisual artist working predominantly with analogue media.
-Her practice focuses on trance-like, non-hierarchical narrative structures in regards to the subconscious, incorporating themes such as heimat, maternal lineage, trauma and resilience.
-Alex researches memory and its representation in film based works, ecological developing methods and the effects of organic matter on celluloid.
-Her films includes En Vagues (2022) and Where I lay my head to rest (2023) and Song of Homecoming (2024) and Placeholder (2025).
+Her practice focuses on trance-like, non-hierarchical narrative structures in regards to the subconscious, adressing themes like heimat, maternal lineage, trauma and resilience.
+Alex researches memory and its representation in film based works, as well as ecological developing methods and the effects of organic matter on celluloid.
+Her films includes En Vagues (2023) and Where I lay my head to rest (2023) and Song of Homecoming (2023) and Placeholder (2025).

 Isabelle Tollenaere

-Isabelle is an independent filmmaker and artist making short films, feature length films and installations, playfully moving between the codes and conventions of documentary and fiction, film and contemporary art.
+Isabelle is a filmmaker/artist making short films, feature length films and installations, playfully moving between the codes and conventions of documentary and fiction, film and contemporary art.
 In her practice she mainly explores the connections between the current shifts in reality and the memory of the past.
-Her filmography includes the short films Viva Paradis (2011), The Remembered Film (2018) and The Fruit Tree (2022), as well as the feature length films Battles (2015) and Victoria (2020).
+Her filmography includes the short films Viva Paradis (2011), The Remembered Film (2018) and The Fruit Tree (2022), as well as the feature length films Battles (2015) and Victoria (2020, in co-direction).
+Her films have been shown at the Venice International Film Festival, Berlinale Forum (Caligari Film Prize 2020), IFFR (Fipresci award 2015), Centre Pompidou, Viennale, Visions Du Réel, FID Marseille, IDFA, CPH:DOX, IndieLisboa (Special Jury Prize 2020), and many others.
+Her work is distributed by Argos, Dalton Distribution, Filmotor and Square Eyes.

 Kathy Vanhout